dpkoenig/GNBT120/Labs/Week_7/Lab_12.md

 ## Look at a bam file with IGV

 While `samtools view` is nice, it would be nicer to actually see our reads in context.
-We can do this with [IGV, the Integrative Genome Viewer](https://www.broadinstitute.org/igv/)
+We can do this with [IGV, the Integrative Genome Viewer](https://www.broadinstitute.org/igv/).

+**You will have to do this part of the lab on your own computer.
+Download igv onto your own computer and make sure you can get it to run**

 To use IGV, first create an index of the bam file